leandrology/neidrotech-main/README.md

-# Neidrotech
+# Niedrotech

-This is the code repository for the Neidrotech, built with Next.js and Tailwind CSS.
+This is the code repository for the Niedrotech, built with Next.js and Tailwind CSS.

 ## Prerequisites